Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 9 Oktober 2025 10.38.32 UTC
+- WIB: Kamis, 9 Oktober 2025 11.30.47 UTC
-- WITA: Kamis, 9 Oktober 2025 11.38.32 UTC
+- WITA: Kamis, 9 Oktober 2025 12.30.47 UTC
-- WIT: Kamis, 9 Oktober 2025 12.38.32 UTC
+- WIT: Kamis, 9 Oktober 2025 13.30.47 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: funny
+Kategori: friendship